E-commerce SEO: How to Drive More Traffic to Your Online Store

 • Looking for content gaps, such as unmet customer needs or unanswered questions

-• Reviewing product pages for opportunities to present your products more favorably
+• Reviewing product pages and product descriptions for opportunities to present your offerings more favorably

 4. Improve site architecture.